Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Amazon DynamoDBCoreStore training job details and attributes

-Amazon SageMakerCoreRun 3D reconstruction pipeline processing on container
+Amazon SageMakerCoreRun On-Demand 3D reconstruction pipeline processing on container

 Amazon Elastic Container RegistryCoreImage store for the custom created container